H4 EAD Renewal Cost and Processing Time in 2026

 Expedite request: USCIS accepts expedite requests for severe financial loss or urgent humanitarian need.
 You need documented evidence — a letter from your employer confirming potential termination, mortgage default risk, or medical expenses.
 Expedites are not guaranteed and are rarely granted without compelling documentation.

 Writ of Mandamus: If your renewal has been pending more than six months and a work gap is imminent, an immigration attorney can file a federal lawsuit (Writ of Mandamus) in district court to compel USCIS to act.
-The government typically responds within 60 days — often by adjudicating the case.
-This option has a cost (attorney fees for filing) but has a meaningful success rate for applicants with long-pending cases.
+The response schedule varies by case; a lawsuit does not guarantee adjudication within 60 days.
+This option has a cost (attorney fees for filing) and requires case-specific legal advice.

 Can You Speed Up the Process?